 No matter the size, your estate will need to be administered and settled.
 This task would fall on either an executor nominated in your will or, if you died intestate, the role would be delegated to a next of kin (generally the individual who has the largest entitlement to the estate).

-Reasons why it is vital that you have a valid and up to date will
+Reasons it is vital to have a valid and up-to-date will

 - If you marry, re-marry/re-partner, separate or divorce